 - Posts by Sara Goldman CurleyPartner

-Sara Goldman Curley is a partner in Nutter’s Private Client Department.
-Individuals and families rely on Sara to provide advice on a broad range of estate planning, estate administration, and trust administration matters.
+Sara Goldman Curley is a partner and Deputy Chair of Nutter's Private Client Department.
+Individuals and families rely on Sara to provide advice on a broad range of estate planning, estate administration, and trust administration ...

 Identity theft happens when your personal information is stolen.
 Perhaps the thief steals your bank card or credit card, or the thief obtains your social security number and date of birth to open credit card accounts, credit lines or file for an income tax refund.
 Even the most prudent person can fall victim to identity theft.
 Sometimes we will never know how or where the thief obtained the victim’s information.
 If you are a victim of identity theft you should take these three actions.